ec-europa/europa-component-library/docs/conventions/component.md

 All components should follow the same file structure and naming conventions.

+If you are not familiar with the concept of systems in ECL, first have a look at [the system documentation](../systems).

 ## SCSS

 Apart from [rules that should be applied to all scss files](scss), there are some specifications for components: